lorensen/VTKExamples/src/VTKBook/05Chapter5.md

   <figcaption style="color:blue"><b>Figure 5-7</b>.
 Dataset types.
 The unstructured grid consists of all cell types.</figcaption>
 </figure>

 Our minimal selection of cells is based on common application and performance, representing a subset of the cells available in some graphics libraries.
-Other types include quadrilateral meshes, Bezier curves and surfaces, and other spline types such as NURBS (Non-Uniform Rational B-Splines) <em style="color:blue;background-color: white">\[Mortenson85\]</em>.
+Other types include quadrilateral meshes, Bezier curves and surfaces, and other spline types such as NURBS (Non-Uniform Rational B-Splines) <em style="color:green;background-color: white">\[Mortenson85\]</em>.
 Spline surfaces are generally used to accurately model and visualize geometry.
 Few visualization algorithms (other than geometry visualization) have been developed that require spline surfaces.

 ###  Image Data